2,000+

 This report analyses the escalating legal and political dispute between the Australian eSafety Commission and X (formerly Twitter) regarding global content removal notices.
 Following a violent incident in Sydney, the Commission issued a notice to remove graphic video globally, a move X has challenged in court.
 The brief highlights how this case has fractured the previous bipartisan consensus on online safety, with the Opposition now questioning the feasibility of Australia acting as a global 'internet police'.

-Create a free account to keep reading
+Log in to keep reading

 stakeholder implications · PDF download